-- a) Long Term Insurance Provision The Council's long term liability insurance provision £1.203m is to meet the cost of that part of any liability claim that falls below the insurance deductible and is, therefore, not funded by the Council's insurance policy.
-As at 31 March 2019, to our knowledge, there are no material unfunded risks.
-The estimated fund surplus is included under earmarked reserves, see Note 9.
-There is also an insurance provision to meet potential liabilities expected within one year in current liabilities. - b) Short term Insurance Provision The Council's short term liability insurance provision £1.219m is made to meet the cost of that part of any liability claim that falls below the insurance deductible and is, therefore, not funded by the Council's insurance policy.
-As at 31 March 2019, to our knowledge, there are no material unfunded risks.
-There is also an insurance provision to meet potential liabilities expected in more than one year in long term liabilities. - c) A provision of £1.530m for outstanding appeals against valuations for Business Rates currently being assessed by the Valuation Office Agency (£0.498m in 2017/18). - d) Other provisions: There is a provision of £0.02m that relate to the balance of the Meyer Home Planning Appeal Provision.
-There is a new provision of £0.005m made for Legal costs.
+- a) Long Term Insurance Provision The Council's long term liability insurance provision £0.789m is to meet the cost of that part of any liability claim that falls below the insurance deductible and is, therefore, not funded by the Council's insurance policy.
+As at 31 March 2020, to our knowledge, there are no material unfunded risks.
+The estimated fund surplus is included under earmarked reserves, see Note 11.
+There is also an insurance provision to meet potential liabilities expected within one year in current liabilities. - b) Short term Insurance Provision The Council's short term liability insurance provision £0.969m is made to meet the cost of that part of any liability claim that falls below the insurance deductible and is, therefore, not funded by the

+- Council's insurance policy.
+As at 31 March 2020, to our knowledge, there are no material unfunded risks.
+There is also an insurance provision to meet potential liabilities expected in more than one year in long term liabilities. - c) A provision of £1.152m for outstanding appeals against valuations for Business Rates currently being assessed by the Valuation Office Agency (£1.530m in 2018/19). - d) HRA Water Charges In March 2018, Kingston Council issued a claim in the High Court against one of its tenants, seeking a declaration from the Court that the Council was not a 'water reseller' and had not been overcharging its tenants for water and sewer charges it collected from its tenants in place of Thames Water.
+The High - Court decided in November 2019 that Kingston was a 'water reseller' and had been overcharging its tenants for water and sewerage charges accordingly.
+Although this is in the process of appeal, the result of this ruling is that local authorities and housing associations, including Kingston, may face claims from tenants for overpaid water charges.
+Whilst the value of individual claims may be relatively small, collectively, due to the number of properties the Council manages, the potential liability has been assessed at up to £0.75m.
+The outcome of this is not certain, but it is felt prudent to make this provision. - e) Other provisions There is a provision of £0.005m made for Legal costs.